Telemark University College (TUC) – Høgskolen i Telemark (HiT)

 Information about your Norwegian Residence Permit: All North American exchange students going to HiT must apply for a residence permit to study in Norway.
 Please follow the instructions given by the closest Norwegian Embassy or Consulate in your home country.
 Norwegian Embassy in the USA (for American citizens).
 Norwegian Embassy in Canada (for Canadian citizens).

-After your final admission, you will receive an acceptance letter from Telemark University College which will provide pertinent information needed for your residence permit application.
+After your final admission into the program, you will receive an acceptance letter from Telemark University College which will provide pertinent information needed for your residence permit application.
 You will then need to complete the application for your residence permit online.
 The current fee for a residence permit is 2,500 NOK (Norwegian kroner, about $450 USD).
-Here is some general information about the process can be found here.
+General information about the process can be found here.

 arrangements until you have received guidelines from HiT regarding official